-Existing work on TVoD has shown caches to be extremely important with respect to scalability, from network as well as from video servers' perspective [3].
-Scalability, of course, is a premier issue if a TVoD system is considered to be used in the global Internet.
-Yet, simply reusing concepts from normal Internet Web caching is not sufficient to suit the special needs of video content since, e.g., popularity life cycles can be very different [4].
+The challenges of providing True Video on Demand (TVoD) in the Internet are manifold and require the orchestration of different technologies.
+Especially, technologies like the distribution and caching of video content and the adaptation of streaming mechanisms to the current network situation and user preferences are still under investigation.
+Existing work on TVoD has shown caches to be extremely important with respect to scalability, from network as well as from video servers' perspective [1].
+Scalability is a premier issue if a TVoD system is considered to be used in the global Internet.
 Besides scalability, it is very important for an Internet TVoD system to take into account the "social" rules implied by TCP's cooperative resource management model, i.e., to be adaptive in the face of an (incipient) network congestion.
 Therefore, the streaming mechanisms of an Internet TVoD system need to incorporate end-to-end congestion control to prevent unfairness against TCP-based traffic and increase the overall utilization of the network.
 Note that traditionally video streaming mechanisms rely on open-loop control mechanisms, i.e., on explicit reservation and allocation of resources.
-As it is debatable whether such mechanisms will ever be used in the global Internet, e.g., in the form of RSVP/ IntServ [5], we do not assume these but build upon the current best-effort service model of the Internet which is based on closed-loop control exerted by TCP-like congestion control.
-Yet, since video transmissions need to be paced at their "natural" rate adaptiveness can only be integrated into streaming mechanisms in the form of quality degradation and not by "shifting" traffic in the time domain as for elastic traffic like, e.g., FTP transfers.
-An elegant way of introducing adaptiveness into streaming is to use layered video encodings [6] as it allows to drop segments (the transfer units) of the video in a controlled way without the high computational effort of, e.g., adaptive encodings as described in [7].

-However, while the combination of caching and adaptive streaming promises a scalable and "Internetconform" TVoD system it also creates new challenges for the design of such a system.
-One particular issue is that video content can only be cached in the form as it has been transmitted, i.e., it potentially consists of successive "steps" of different quality levels corresponding to the different layers.
+As it is debatable whether such mechanisms will ever be used in the global Internet, e.g., in the form of RSVP/IntServ, we do not assume these but build upon the current best-effort service model of the Internet.
+An elegant way of introducing adaptiveness into streaming is to use layered video encodings [2] as it allows to drop segments (the transfer units) of the video in a controlled way.
+However, while the combination of caching and adaptive streaming promises a scalable and "Internet-conform" TVoD system it also creates new challenges for the design of such a system.
+One particular issue is that video content can only be cached in the form as it has been transmitted.
 For subsequent requests for that video it must thus be decided if segments from missing layers are retransmitted and if so which ones.
-The scheduling of these retransmissions affects the perceived quality of the cached video content in a significant way since it is very important that quality variations are minimized as they are disturbing for users [8].
+The scheduling of these retransmissions affects the perceived quality of the cached video content in a significant way since it is very important that quality variations are minimized as they are disturbing for users [3].
 Therefore, we focus in this paper on how to schedule retransmissions in order to minimize quality variations for users that are served from the video cache.